sokuenryan/authpass/README.md

 # AuthPass

-AuthPass is a boilerplate package for easily integrating Firebase authentication into your React applications.
+AuthPass is a boiler plate package for easily integrating Firebase authentication into your React applications.
 It provides a simple setup for user authentication with a login and registration page.

 ## Features